luc-github/esp3d.io/src/content/esp3d/v3.x/documentation/notifications/telegram.md

 * Validate bot can admin the channel
 ![image](/images/notifications/telegram/create_channel_6.png)

-4 - Save the generate token and chatID/ChannelID in ESP3D, and set Telegram as notification supplier
+4 - Save the generate token and chatID in ESP3D, and set Telegram as notification supplier
 `[ESP610]type=TELEGRAM T1=<bot token> T2=<@chatID>`

 5 - Type `[ESP610]` to verify (T1/T2 won't be displayed)